rathore90/rathore90/README.md

 ## In my free time

 I love watching programming youtube videos/tutorial and learn new things.
-Also, I develop webiste in my free time.
+Also, I develop apps in my free time.

 ## Reach out to me via